Data di Pubblicazione:

 Abstract:

-pupal weight.
-These in vivo results demonstrate that 53D1 is a promising candidate as
+and marked effects on larval growth and development, inducing mortality and reducing pupal weight.
+These in vivo results demonstrate that 53D1 is a promising candidate as insecticide protein.

 Tipologia CRIS: